BrainonSilicon/brain-fetti/README.md

+# This is a project based off Neurosity's Notion React Starter Project

+- The goal was to have a page that would launch confetti (https://www.npmjs.com/package/react-confetti) when user's "calm" level reached a particular threshold.

+- I added the component Confetti, and then subscribed to the calm api from Neurosity.

+## Instructions for the Notion React Starter

-# 🚀 Notion React Starter
+### 🚀 Notion React Starter

 ![App Screenshot](public/notion-react-starter.png)